tomaslangkaas/check.js/README.md

 ### The `done()` function

 Each test function is provided with a callback function, `done()`, to resolve the test.
 If `done()` is called without any argument or with an argument of `true` or `undefined`, the test is considered a success.
 If called with a falsy value, the test is considered failed.
-If called with a string or another truthy value, the test is considered a fail, with the provided argument converted to a string to be used as a failure message in the failure array.
+If called with a string or a truthy value other than `true`, the test is considered a fail, with the provided argument converted to a string to be used as a failure message in the failure array.

 ### The `onProgress()` function